samschurter/teleport-challenge/DESIGN.md

 the amount of time available for development.
 - The API will only be implementing a simple mTLS authentication and will not, for example, be checking certificate revocation lists.
+- The jobID is only a counter and could be vulnerable to sequential id attacks.
+It should probably be a UUID in a real application

 ## Plan
 Develop in 3 phases.